TheMagnificent11/themagnificent11/README.md

 - ⚡ Fun fact
   - My surname, Weerasingham, has a typo.
 It should start with "V".
   - In Sri Lanka, where I was born, there are two main languages, Singhalese and Tamil.
-  - The Tamil spelling is "Veerasingham" and Singhalese spelling is "Weerasinghe", so mine is a mix of both because the family friend that registered my dad's birth was Singhalese and he made a mistake, but my dad decided to keep it instead of changing it.
+  - The Tamil spelling is "Veerasingham" and Singhalese spelling is "Weerasinghe", so mine is a mix of both because the family friend that registered my dad's birth was Singhalese and he made a mistake, but my dad decided to keep the incorrect spelling.